Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 01 Exchange Lets Users Adjust Their Leverage and Access Power Perpetuals

 01 Exchange is another protocol for trading crypto perpetuals on Solana.
-You can choose to leverage a position up to 10x on 01 Solana leveraged trading for assets from the ecosystem and other major tokens like AVAX, APE, and NEAR.
+Users can choose to leverage a position up to 10x on 01 Solana leveraged trading for assets from the ecosystem and other major tokens like AVAX, APE, and NEAR.

 Drift Protocol Revamps the Platform for Return to Mainnet